knoxa/knoxa.github.io/debate/ai/index.md

 # Arguing about Artificial Intelligence

 ## Introduction
-This is an exercise in capturing debate, on a suitably large and interesting topic, to demonstrate and develop my ideas about collecting, evaluating and explaining arguments.
+This is an exercise in capturing debate, on a suitably large and interesting topic, to demonstrate and develop ideas about collecting, evaluating and explaining arguments.
 It's about [argumentation](https://dstl.github.io/eleatics/doc/argumentation/).
 This document is commentary on the debate.
 I'll discuss the [technical details](technical.md) separately.

 ## Existential threat
 Let's start with the [singularity claim](singularity.xhtml) workbook.
 This grounds *the singularity claim* in essays by Good and Vinge.
 Next, Bostrom defines a [superintelligence](superintelligence.xhtml#superintelligence) and a case for it potentially threatening humanity.
 So far, there is no contention.